 Topics that are explored typically include:

-The coursework may also help you to prepare for the Project Management Professional PMP certification exam.* The course consists of six 6-week sessions, and the average completion time is 7 months.
+This is the certificate program you want if you’re preparing for the Project Management Professional (PMP)® certification exam.
+The course consists of six 6-week sessions, and the average completion time is 7 months.
 The certificate can also lay the foundation for your next degree.
-Qualified credits may apply toward certain Purdue Global master’s degree programs.†
+Qualified credits may apply toward certain Purdue Global master’s degree programs.

 Google Certificate in Project Management

-The Google Certificate in Project Management covers the basics of project fundamentals as determined by Google, including methods to:
+Purdue Global and Google have joined forces to offer the Purdue Global and Google Project Management Certificate.
+This program covers the basics of project fundamentals as determined by Google, including methods to:

 These skills, combined with the knowledge gained from the chosen micro-credential, will allow you to apply your project management skills to a specific industry.